polywrap/demos/json-rpc/README.md

 # JSON RPC
 This is a demo that showcases how to interact with JSON RPC protocol inside a wrapper.

-We have implemented this project in below WASM compatible languages:
+We have implemented this project in the below WASM compatible languages:

 | Language | Source | Status | Version |
 |----------|--------|--------|---------|